Mayank16092003/bridgeLabz__2113000007/README.md

 10.Solved problem to find the power of a number.
 11.Solved problem to find the factors of a number.
 12.Solved problem to find the multiple of a number.

+(23-01-25)(level 3)
+1. Solved problem to check for an armstrong number.
+2. Solved problem to count the number of digits.
+3. Solved problem to check for Harshad Number.
+4. Solved problem to check for an Abundant Number.
+5. Solved problem Of Day Of Week.
+6. Solved problem to create a calculator using switch case